 On the other hand, there are examples of established market leaders that experienced growth stalls several times through their journeys.
 To give an example, General Motors and Ford, that are considered the two biggest car makers, have recently seen their growth plateauing.
 They both have had a rough year in the 2017 stock market, as their stocks fell by over 30%3.
 There are other companies such as Apple, Banc One, Caterpillar, Volvo, etc., facing similar period in their company4.
 An HBR study4, of 400+ Fortune 100 companies over the years, revealed that 87% of the companies under study faced one or multiple speed bumps.
 The study also highlights that these “bumps” ended up eroding up to 74% market capitalization for these companies.
 The impact is also felt by the leadership of these companies.
 However, not all companies survive regular bumps and Toys R Us is one such example.

 Over the years, Toys R Us didn’t just get undercut on toy prices or miss out on the e-commerce revolution.
 The retailer continually underinvested in its business and employees.5

 Toys R Us was a leader in toy retail for several years before it filed for bankruptcy in September 2017.
 The key reasons were its inability to accept and flow with the continuous change, ever increasing debt, and tough competition that they could not fight5.
 Additionally, some of the common issues that lead to growth stall are bad product market fit, funding/cash flow issues, capacity issues, market slowdown, increasing competition etc. Yes, some of these are external and not in company’s control.
 However, there are some which are completely internal and all these stems from culture.
 Moreover, the culture also enables the companies to deal with the external reasons in a more effective manner.

-Understanding the Causes and their Relationship with Culture
+Understanding the Causes for Growth Plateau and its Relationship with Culture

 “…having worked with dozens of companies ranging from early-stage startups to successful businesses with hundreds of millions in revenue, I find that most companies fail to scale because of internal reasons, not external ones.”– Bruce Eckfeldt, Founder & CEO, Gazelles Business Coach6